matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 ```

 This is just non-normative example of what the aggregation for this
-relation types could look like, but its MSCs might end up with
+relation types could look like, and its MSCs might end up with
 a different shape, take this with a grain of salt.

 ```json